fpgadeveloper/fpga-drive-aximm-pcie/docs/source/updating.md

 ## Vivado projects

 1. Download and install the Vivado release that you intend to use.

-2. In a text editor, open the `Vivado/build-<target>.bat` file for the design that you wish to update, and perform the following changes:
+2. In a text editor, open the `Vivado/scripts/build.tcl` file and perform the following changes:

-   * Update the tools version number to the one you are using (eg. 2022.1)

-3. In a text editor, open the `Vivado/build-<target>.tcl` file for the design that you wish to update, and perform the following changes:

    * Update the `version_required` variable value to the tools version number that you are using.
    * Update the year in all references to `Vivado Synthesis <year>` to the